bufbuild/docs.buf.build/docs/how-to/migrate-from-prototool.md

 ## Prototool Pros

-- Prototool has a formatter via `prototool format`. `buf` does not have a formatter as of now, but one will exist in the near future.
+- Prototool has a formatter via `prototool format`. `buf` does not have a formatter as of now, but one may exist in the near future.
 The short is that Protobuf linters that exist today either rely on third-party Protobuf parsers (as Prototool does), which can result in corrupt files, or on FileDescriptorSets, which are lossy.
 However, if you're willing to assume the risks, this is functionality that Prototool has that `buf` does not.